 Mental Health First Aid.
 Brian from Choose Life Training – will be giving us updates on mental health first aid and plans for new Train the Trainer courses for the SMHFA 2 day course.

-Role and function of FAAOP.
-What is the role and importance of First Aid Awarding Organisation Panel?
-How does its work link with HSE?
+Role and function of FAAOF.
+What is the role and importance of First Aid Awarding Organisation Forum?
+The Forum carries out the development and national standardisation of regulated first aid qualifications.

 Paediatric First Aid training in Scotland – what’s the plan?
-Cory Jones from First Aid Training Co-operative will give a brief update on where the Scottish government and the care Inspectorate are on the subject of Paediatric First Aid in Scotland Childcare and Early Learning sector.
+Cory Jones from First Aid Training Co-operative will give a brief update on where the Scottish government and the Care Inspectorate are on the subject of Paediatric First Aid in Scotland.

 If you feel you have a topic which would be worth telling others about, or you know someone who would like to speak at the conference please let us know.